MarBie77/docker-nextcloud/README.md

 # docker-nextcloud

-Docker image with included IMAP-Support
+Docker image with included PHP IMAP- and cron-support (supervisord)

+## Usage

+Install and use, see <https://hub.docker.com/_/nextcloud> for documentation.